 The common stock was offered at $18 per share, well above its expected price of $14-$16.
 On the first day, Foundation Medicine’s closed trading at $35.35 per share, an increase of 96 percent.
 To date, this represents the biggest first day jump in stock price of all life sciences IPOs in 2013.

-The Goodwin team that advised Foundation Medicine was led by Kingsley Taft, Arthur McGivern, Daniel Lang and Caitlin Murray.
+The Goodwin team that advised Foundation Medicine was led by Kingsley Taft, Arthur McGivern and Daniel Lang.

 Goldman, Sachs & Co. and J.P.
 Morgan Securities, LLC acted as joint book-running managers of the offering; Leerink Swann LLC and Sanford C. Bernstein & Co., LLC acted as co-managers.